rollins-cms/cms330-spr20/sprint5/network_lab.md

 Now change the server's response to be a random Magic 8-ball reply instead of just the date/time.

 1. Comment out the region in `main` which gets the time/date and formats it as a string.
-2. Comment out the region which uses `strcat` and `strcpy` to concatenate the original request with the time/date.
+2. Comment out the 3 lines in main which use `strcat` and `strcpy` to concatenate the original request with the time/date.
 3. Add a call to the function:
 ```
 getFortune(response);
 ```
+This will write the random fortune into the buffer `response`.

 Also, let's change our client code to make it more evident what the user should do.
 Replace the generic "Request: " prompt with:
 ```